 What are the types of plastic injection molding resin?

 Injection molding utilizes a wide variety of plastic resins tailored to the parts required specifications.
 The resins are split up into four categories: commodity resins, engineering resins, high-performance resins, and ultra resins.
 Commodity resins are the cheapest of the plastics because they are easy to produce at high volumes.
 Commodity resins are mostly used in disposable plastic products such as plastic cutlery.
 Engineering resins cost more than commodity resins and offer better mechanical or thermal properties and are used for things like car bumpers.
 High-performance resins offer the strength of metal at the cost of plastic and are commonly used for car interiors.
 Ultra resins are the most expensive of the four and are suitable for extreme conditions, like high temperatures.
 Ultra resins are commonly used in space and military applications.

 All thermoplastics are placed into two sub-groups, amorphous and semi-crystalline.
 Amorphous thermoplastics are easier to form during injection molding than semi-crystalline plastics because they soften easier.
 Amorphous thermoplastics are usually clear and easily bondable with adhesives.
-Semi-crystalline plastics are harder to thermoform due to their sharp melting point, but have better structural strength than amorphous.
+Semi-crystalline plastics are harder to thermoform due to their sharp melting point but have better structural strength than amorphous.
 Semi-crystalline plastics are used in bearings and heavy-wear applications.
-Both plastics sub-groups their have pros and cons depending on the application of the part and its required specifications.
-Find out more about what plastic resin is right for your project in our plastic resin selection white paper.
+Both plastics sub-groups have pros and cons depending on the application of the part and its required specifications.
+Find out more about which plastic resin is right for your project in our plastic resin selection white paper.

 How do you design for injection molding?